seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Madam, so I did.

 **IMOGEN**
-I would have broke mine eye-strings; crack’d them, but
+I would have broke mine eye-strings; crack'd them, but
 To look upon him, till the diminution
 Of space had pointed him sharp as my needle,
-Nay, follow’d him, till he had melted from
+Nay, follow'd him, till he had melted from
 The smallness of a gnat to air, and then
-Have turn’d mine eye and wept.
+Have turn'd mine eye and wept.
 But, good Pisanio,
 When shall we hear from him?

 **PISANIO**